instafluff/instafluff.github.io/_posts/2018-08-13-openly-fluffy-2018-august-september-recap-2018.md

 ---
 layout: post
-title: "Openly Fluffy August 2018 Recap"
+title: "Openly Fluffy August/September 2018 Recap"
-date: 2018-09-19
+date: 2018-10-01
 ---

 --------------------------

-Openly Fluffy August 2018 Recap
+Openly Fluffy August/September 2018 Recap

+Hello hello!
+Are these updates better late than never?
+We did and changed a lot in the past two months.
+We're doing new things but still trying to be the same Comfy Corner as ever.
+Thank you for being a part of what makes our place comfy.

+#### Fluff Thoughts ####

+In trying to shift more towards creative streams and doing something more unique,

 - Doubled up on Coding Cafe
-- Built 11 open-source projects
+- Built 12 open-source projects (17 total)
 - Made new friends & Interviewed on Front Page
-- Passed 900 followers
+- Passed 1000 followers, and 100 subs
 - Chat Credits System
+- Launched ChatTranslator Bot
+- Wrote stories with MadLibby
+- Played Chat Pachinko Marbles
+- Made BongoCat Play along to music
+- Chat Barista
+- Dino Points
+- Analyzed Gun Violence Data
+- Sentiment Calculator
+- Completed Shadow of the Tomb Raider
 - Mug Recipes
 Plans:
--
 - Make credits automatic per stream
+- In October, our theme will be AI
--
+- TwitchCon end of Month

-Hello hello!
-August was quite the month wasn't it?
-We're doing new things but still trying to be the same Comfy Corner as ever.
-Thank you for being a part of what makes our place comfy.

-#### Fluff Thoughts ####